opendatalabcz/public-contracts-winner-predictor/README.md

 - lemmatize
   - whether to lemmatize documents before vectorization
   - default is false
+- missingLimit
+  - maximum accepted ratio of missing candidates data
+  - default is 0.0

 ## How to run the app
 Using the run.py file: